d2l-ai/d2l-en/chapter_optimization/sgd.md

 * For convex problems we can prove that for a wide choice of learning rates Stochastic Gradient Descent will converge to the optimal solution.
 * For deep learning this is generally not the case.
 However, the analysis of convex problems gives us useful insight into how to approach optimization, namely to reduce the learning rate progressively, albeit not too quickly.
 * Problems occur when the learning rate is too small or too large.
 In practice  a suitable learning rate is often found only after multiple experiments.
-* When there are more examples in the training dataset, it costs more to compute each iteration for gradient descent, so SGD is preferred in these cases.
+* When there are more examples in the training dataset, it costs more to compute each iteration for gradient descent, so stochastic gradient descent is preferred in these cases.
-* Optimality guarantees for SGD are in general not available in nonconvex cases since the number of local minima that require checking might well be exponential.
+* Optimality guarantees for stochastic gradient descent are in general not available in nonconvex cases since the number of local minima that require checking might well be exponential.

 ## Exercises

-1. Experiment with different learning rate schedules for SGD and with different numbers of iterations.
+1. Experiment with different learning rate schedules for stochastic gradient descent and with different numbers of iterations.
 In particular, plot the distance from the optimal solution $(0, 0)$ as a function of the number of iterations.
 1. Prove that for the function $f(x_1, x_2) = x_1^2 + 2 x_2^2$ adding normal noise to the gradient is equivalent to minimizing a loss function $l(\mathbf{x}, \mathbf{w}) = (x_1 - w_1)^2 + 2 (x_2 - w_2)^2$ where $x$ is drawn from a normal distribution.
     * Derive mean and variance of the distribution for $\mathbf{x}$.
     * Show that this property holds in general for objective functions $f(\mathbf{x}) = \frac{1}{2} (\mathbf{x} - \mathbf{\mu})^\top Q (\mathbf{x} - \mathbf{\mu})$ for $Q \succeq 0$.
-1. Compare convergence of SGD when you sample from $\{(x_1, y_1), \ldots, (x_m, y_m)\}$ with replacement and when you sample without replacement.
+1. Compare convergence of stochastic gradient descent when you sample from $\{(x_1, y_1), \ldots, (x_m, y_m)\}$ with replacement and when you sample without replacement.
-1. How would you change the SGD solver if some gradient (or rather some coordinate associated with it) was consistently larger than all other gradients?
+1. How would you change the stochastic gradient descent solver if some gradient (or rather some coordinate associated with it) was consistently larger than all other gradients?
 1. Assume that $f(x) = x^2 (1 + \sin x)$.
 How many local minima does $f$ have?
 Can you change $f$ in such a way that to minimize it one needs to evaluate all local minima?

 :begin_tab:`mxnet`